tombielen/chatbot_elli/README.md

 - **Conditions:** Participants are assigned to either Elli (empathic chatbot) or a static, neutral web form.
 - **Platform:** Built with Streamlit and hosted on a secure, GDPR-compliant server.
 - **Data:** Responses are anonymized, encrypted, and stored with strict access control.
-- **Instruments:** PHQ-9, GAD-7, System Usability Scale (SUS), trust and empathy scales, behavioral logs, and open-ended feedback.
+- **Instruments:** PHQ-9, GAD-7, trust and empathy scales, behavioral logs, and open-ended feedback.

 ---